delaney-data/SQL-DataAnalysis/README.md

 ## Notes & Prerequisites
 I will be analyzing data focusing specifically on the <b>Lack of Internet</b>.

-Prior to this chapter, I have completed the prerequisite step of importing the dataset into PostgreSQL.
+Prior to this chapter, I have completed the prerequisite step of importing the dataset into PostgreSQL database.
-  - View my tutorial here: [Create Tables & Import Data with SQL repository](https://github.com/delaney-data/SQL-CreateTablesImport)
+  - View my tutorial here: [Create Tables & Import Data with SQL](https://github.com/delaney-data/SQL-CreateTablesImport) repository

+A note on the dataset:

-According to the [source data](https://www.kaggle.com/datasets/madaha/people-without-internet), data was only collected in US counties where the population was greater than 65K in the year 2016.
+- According to the [source data](https://www.kaggle.com/datasets/madaha/people-without-internet), data in the file was only collected in US counties where the population was greater than 65K in the year 2016.
 >Content: This dataset contains data for counties with population over 65000, compiled from the 2016 ACS 1-year estimate.
 ACS 1-year estimates only summarize data for large geographic areas over 65000 population.
 It provides sufficient data for us to gain insight into internet use.

 ## Database Schema